Modern Cryptography

 What Replaced Classical Cryptography

-The Advanced Encryption Standard.
-128-bit blocks.
-256-bit key.
-14 rounds of SubBytes + ShiftRows + MixColumns + AddRoundKey.
-2²⁵⁶ possible keys.
-No known practical attack.
+128-bit blocks, 256-bit key, 14 rounds.
+2²⁵⁶ possible keys with no known practical attack.
 Protects everything from HTTPS to full-disk encryption.

-Modern stream cipher designed by Daniel Bernstein.
-256-bit key, 64-bit nonce, 64-bit counter.
-XOR keystream with plaintext — the same operation as Vigenère, but with a cryptographically random, never-repeating keystream.
+Designed by Daniel Bernstein.
+256-bit key, 64-bit nonce.
+XORs plaintext with a cryptographically random, never-repeating keystream.

 Quantum computers will break RSA and Diffie-Hellman.
 NIST is standardizing quantum-resistant algorithms: CRYSTALS-Kyber (key exchange) and CRYSTALS-Dilithium (signatures), based on lattice problems believed to resist quantum attacks.